Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Agustus 2025 12.32.05 UTC
+- WIB: Jumat, 15 Agustus 2025 13.43.58 UTC
-- WITA: Jumat, 15 Agustus 2025 13.32.05 UTC
+- WITA: Jumat, 15 Agustus 2025 14.43.58 UTC
-- WIT: Jumat, 15 Agustus 2025 14.32.05 UTC
+- WIT: Jumat, 15 Agustus 2025 15.43.58 UTC

 Kutipan Inspiratif:
-"I am a little pencil in the hand of a writing God who is sending a love letter to the world."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: inspirational
+Kategori: technology